This document has two parts. First, a data flow analysis shows where each

 Receipt Construction

-hold the transfer data from on-chain events.
-Either can independently
+on-chain events.
+Either party can independently construct a canonical

 # Both parties construct the same canonical receipt